 Become a Partner

-This is because the School systems are not well designed to address the needs of students.
+Over the last two decades, the world has enrolled millions of previously out-of-school children in primary school.
+But attendance has not improved learning outcomes.
+In many resource-limited countries, over 50% of Grade 2 students are unable to read a single word of a short text or perform two-digit subtraction.
+See the UNICEF document.
+This is because the School systems are not well-designed to address the needs of students.
 For example, throughout school, children are grouped according to age and are often moved to new grades regardless of learning level.
-Teachers often use a prescribed curriculum which frequently disfavors students who are not yet at that learning level, and they fall further behind.
+Teachers often use a prescribed curriculum, which frequently disfavors students who are not yet at that learning level, and they fall further behind.
+See the World Bank article.
 Here is a “normal” reading lesson plan illustrating the gaps in the learning sequence.
-See World bank article.

 How to become a partner.